T-Mao/T-Mao.github.io/_projects/WriterCards.md

 - **TabView** with `.page` style for seamless navigation among the “Edit,” “Main,” and “History” views.
 </details>

-_(For more details, please refer to the full source code on my GitHub repo or contact me for a private repository link.)_

 <br>

 ## Project Outcomes